neondatabase/website/content/docs/introduction/about-billing.md

 <a href="/docs/introduction/usage-metrics" description="Take a deep dive into the usage metrics behind plan allowances and extra usage" icon="metrics">Usage metrics</a>

-<a href="/docs/introduction/billing-sample" description="See how to select the right plan for a sample project" icon="cli-cursor">Sample billing scenario</a>

 </DetailIconCards>

 ## Manage billing

-Find information about invoices, payment methods, changing your plan, and how you can pay for Neon with your AWS account.
+Find information about invoices, payment methods, changing your plan, monitoring billing and usage, and how you can pay for Neon with your AWS account.

 <DetailIconCards>

 <a href="/docs/introduction/manage-billing" description="View and manage your monthly bill and learn how to change your plan" icon="setup">Manage billing</a>

+<a href="/docs/introduction/monitor-billing" description="Learn how to monitor billing and usage in Neon" icon="setup">Manage billing and usage</a>

-<a href="/docs/introduction/billing-aws-marketplace" description="Learn how you can pay for Neon with your AWS Billing account" icon="aws">AWS Marketplace</a>
+<a href="/docs/introduction/billing-aws-marketplace" description="Find out how you can pay for Neon with your AWS Billing account" icon="aws">AWS Marketplace</a>

 </DetailIconCards>